Silianglei/FinalProject/README.md

 6. The round is over when one player gets the correct answer or nobody gets the correct answer.
 7. At the end of each round, players can see the current rankings as well as who solved the question correctly.

-## Bugs (Right Now)
+## Bugs
 1. Sometimes, after a round, the message that says who solved the question is displayed twice.
-2. If a Player2 answers a question within 3 seconds of Player1 getting the same question correct, then Player2 automatically gets the next question wrong.
+2. If  Player 2 answers a question within 3 seconds of Player 1 getting the same question correct, then Player 2 automatically gets the next question wrong.

 ## Libraries Required:
 1. ```#include <stdio.h>```